Riccardo Paletti: Death

 Paletti was the second Formula One driver to die during the 1982 season.
 Five weeks earlier, Gilles Villeneuve had a fatal crash during qualifying for the Belgian Grand Prix at Zolder.
 Paletti was the last Formula One driver to die in a race until the 1994 San Marino Grand Prix, which saw the death of Roland Ratzenberger during qualifying and of three-time world champion Ayrton Senna during the race itself.
 In 1986, Elio de Angelis was killed during testing at Circuit Paul Ricard three days after the 1986 Monaco Grand Prix, but the test was not part of a Grand Prix.

 In tribute to Paletti, the racetrack at Varano de' Melegari, in the province of Parma (northern Italy) is now called the Autodromo Riccardo Paletti.
 There is also a side altar in the Church of Santa Maria al Carrobiolo, Monza dedicated to his memory, in the Chapel of the Crucifix.

 Paletti is buried at the Cimitero Maggiore di Milano.

+In July 1982, the Italy national football team dedicated their World Cup victory to Villeneuve and Paletti, and collectively held a banner with their dedication on the field after defeating West Germany in the final, which read "Villeneuve, Paletti...
+Corriamo insieme, il terzo titolo è nostro!" (lit.
+'Villeneuve, Paletti...
+We speed together, the third title is ours!').